 The story of the boys and girls of Cinema America

-Various and many the times these kids had to find new headquarters and many the challenges, not least, after three years of hard work moved by the love for Trastevere, the one to spread out on the city, getting to illuminate neighborhood such as Ostia and Tor Sapienza with the initiative “Il Cinema in Piazza”.
+Many times these young people had to find a new base and face many challenges, not least, after three years of hard work moved by the love for Trastevere, they decide to spread out on the city, getting to illuminate neighbourhood such as Ostia, Tor Sapienza and Valle Aurelia with the initiative “Il Cinema in Piazza”.
+On September 21, 2021 finally the Cinema Troisi came to life!
+A unique space on the European scene, located on Via Girolamo Induno in Trastevere, with a cinema always open and illuminated, even when the projector is off, thanks to the first study room in Italy open 24 hours a day, 365 days a year.